f5devcentral/f5-agility-labs-sslviz/docs/class4/module1/lab01.rst

 -  The outbound network is attached to the BIG-IP :red:`1.2` interface, in the :red:`10.1.20.0/24` subnet, and has a gateway of :red:`10.1.20.1`.

-.. note:: In the lab, client inbound, Internet outbound, and DLP VLANs and self-IPs are already created.
+.. note:: In this lab, the client inbound, Internet outbound, and DLP VLANs and self-IPs are already created.